oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/View/README.md

 :::

-## （五）Conclusion
+## （Ⅴ）Conclusion
 The entire page is split into independent components, which are finally assembled on the page to form a complete page.
 It is unavoidable that we need to focus on the complete design of data interaction to ensure that it can cope with more changes, which undoubtedly increases the understanding burden of developers.
 In the process of implementing the entire Widget framework, we try to use simple methods to allow developers to focus on the development of individual independent components without particularly caring about the mechanisms of these data interactions.
 Especially as introduced in the "[Customize a Field](/en/DevManual/OperationGuide/customize-a-field-widget.md)" chapter, a single field component is nothing more than two parts: rendering and data submission, and most of the repetitive development work is handled built-in.

 Although it无形中 increases the development difficulty, it also brings some conveniences: the reusability of individual components is improved, and developers can provide independent components one by one for business personnel to use like any third-party component library.
 This is undoubtedly a significant improvement in a management information system with a unified interaction style.

 <div style="display: none">

-# 三、Working Principle of View Components
+# Ⅲ、Working Principle of View Components
 As seen in the example in the component lifecycle and component behavior section, it is meaningless to introduce the working principle of View view components alone.
 Each type of view needs to rely on an Element view component for specific display.
 For the working principle of each type of view, please refer to the following contents:

 + [Table](/en/DevManual/Reference/Front-EndFramework/Widget/View/table.md)